 This means:

-MozzarellaTopping inherits semantics meaning from both:
+MozzarellaTopping inherits semantic meaning from both:

 CheeseToppingPizzaToppingThis layered structure enables machines to understand categories naturally.